 For general information, go to Questions and Answers Regarding Wastewater Bypasses During a Flood.
-NDEQ provides guidance to local officials considering a wastewater bypass in the document Information for Those Considering Bypassing Wastewater Treatment Plants
+NDEE provides guidance to local officials considering a wastewater bypass in the document Information for Those Considering Bypassing Wastewater Treatment Plants

-If a livestock waste facility has a discharge, the operation must submit the following form to DEQ: Notification of Discharge of Livestock Waste
+If a livestock waste facility has a discharge, the operation must submit the following form to DEE: Notification of Discharge of Livestock Waste

 By planning ahead, homeowners and businesses can help protect the environment and make the cleanup easier when they return.
 For more information, go to Pollution Prevention Tips for Homeowners Preparing to Evacuate from Flood

 Links to related stories